 Iron on Patch Embellishment if desired.

-This pattern will be worked in rows and joined once the desired lenght is achieved to fit around a cup of your choice.
+The Tunisian Crochet Cozy pattern will be worked in rows and joined once you have the desired length to fit around a cup of your choice.

 Place slip knot onto hook and chain 10 for these practice instructions.
 (For the cup cozy chain 35 or amount that fits around the cup.)

-Leave the loop on hook and continue with each chain bump all the way to the end.
+Leave the loop on hook and continue with each chain bump to the end of the row.
 There will be 10 loops on the hook.

 Do not turn work, continue to work on the side facing you to create this fabric.

 Chain 1.
 Yarn over and pull through 2 loops on hook.
-Continue to yarn over and pull through 2 loops on the hook until one stitch remains.
+Then continue to yarn over and pull through 2 loops on the hook until one stitch remains.

 Continue to work the Return and Forward rows to create the basic Tunisian fabric of desired height.
-For a cup cozy makes it the circumference of your cup.
 End on a Return Row and go to the next step.

-I found they work best on cotton yarn, but if you are careful and use a low setting they can be placed onto the front of the Tunisian cup cozy.
+As expected, the cozies work best on cotton yarn, but if you are careful and use a low setting, they can be placed onto the front of the Tunisian cup cozy.

 Place a piece of fabric between the iron and your project to protect the yarn.
 If your iron is too hot or you hold it on for too long it can felt the yarn.